04 Engineering Notes

 16. Simple Simon

 A remake done in a recording session at Dartington.
 Which is better?
-You decide.
+You decide (if you can be bothered).